scorpido74/azure-docs.nl-nl/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Probleem

-Gebruiker ontvangt een fout `Error fetching access token`bericht.
+Gebruiker ontvangt een fout bericht `Error fetching access token` .

 ### <a name="cause"></a>Oorzaak